Sylhet Division: Religion

 Islam is the largest religion in the whole region practised by the Bengali Muslims.
 Sunni Islam is the largest denomination with majority following the Hanafi school of law although some also follow the Shafi'i and Hanbali madhhabs.
 There are significant numbers of people who follow Sufi ideals similar to the Barelvis, the most influential is the teachings of Abdul Latif Chowdhury Fultali of Zakiganj – a descendant of one of the disciples of Shah Jalal.
 The revivalist Deobandi movement is also popular in the region with Jamia Tawakkulia Renga being a notable centre and many are part of the Tablighi Jamaat.
 Haji Shariatullah's Faraizi movement was very popular during the British period and Wahhabism is adopted by some upper-class families.
 The Ahmadiyya community is mostly concentrated in Selbaras, which was the ancestral home of Ahmad Toufiq Choudhury, the leader of Ahmadiyya Muslim Jama'at Bangladesh.

 There is a very small minority of Shia Muslims who gather every year during Ashura for the Mourning of Muharram processions.
 Places of procession include the Prithimpasha Nawab Bari in Kulaura, home to a royal Shia family, as well as Rajtila.

 Hinduism is the second largest religion practised by the Bengali Hindus as well as majority of the Bishnupriya Manipuri, Beens, Bhumij, Bonaz, Sabar, Musahar, Kurmi, Lalengs, Bauris and Tripuri population.
-Sylhet has the largest concentration of Hindus in Eastern Bengal and is a part of the Shakti Peetha.
+Sylhet has the largest concentration of Hindus in Eastern Bengal and is a part of the Shakta pitha.

 Other minority religions include Christianity (including the Roman Catholic Diocese of Sylhet and Sylhet Presbyterian Synod), Ka Niam Khasi, Sanamahism, Songsarek as well as animism.
 In the early 20th century, there were over a hundred Marwaris from Rajasthan that were living in Sylhet, mostly as merchants and followed Jainism.

 There was a presence of Sikhism in Sylhet after Guru Nanak's visit in 1508 to spread the religion.
 Kahn Singh Nabha has stated that in memory of Nanak's visit, Gurdwara Sahib Sylhet was established.
 This Gurdwara was visited twice by Tegh Bahadur and many hukamnamas were issued to this temple by Guru Gobind Singh.
 In 1897, the gurdwara fell down after the earthquake.